Derimarg/employee-tracker/README.md

   - manager and that employee is added to the database.

 - Choosing to update an employee role, will be prompted to select an employee to update and their new role and this information is updated in the database.
+- Choosing to view budget, will display the total utilized budget of a department—in other words, the combined salaries of all employees in that department.
 <br />
 <br />